R29 Binge Club: "Stranger Things" Season 3

-A summer season of Stranger Things means only one thing: Steve Harrington (Joe Keery) in shorts.
-Sure, there’s other reasons to look forward to the third instalment of the Netflix show, mainly that season 2 ended with the reveal that the season’s antagonist, the Mind Flayer, hadn’t actually been destroyed.
-That, plus the tantalising trailer released last month, has resulted in a lot of compelling theories for what’s about to go down in the next eight episodes.
+A summer season of Stranger Things means one thing: Steve Harrington (Joe Keery) in shorts.
+Sure, there are other reasons to look forward to the third instalment of the Netflix show, mainly that season 2 ended with the reveal that the Mind Flayer hadn’t actually been destroyed.
+That cliffhanger plus the tantalising trailer released last month has resulted in a lot of compelling theories for what’s about to go down in the next eight episodes.

 Advertisement